cupy/cupy/docs/source/cupy-reference/difference.rst

   >>> cupy.array([float('inf')], dtype='f').astype('i')
   array([2147483647], dtype=int32)

-Note that NumPy itself behaves diffenently with differenct CPUs.

 Boolean values squared
 ----------------------

 In NumPy implementation, ``x ** 2`` is calculated using multiplication operator as ``x * x``.
-Because result of multiplication of boolean values is boolean, ``True ** 2`` return boolean value.
+Because the result of the multiplication of boolean values is boolean, ``True ** 2`` return boolean value.
 However, when you use power operator with other arguments, it returns int values.
-In CuPy, a CPU requires to wait GPU in order to check its value, and it is slow.
+If we aligned the behavior of the squared boolean values of CuPy to that of NumPy, we would have to check their values in advance of the calculation.
+But it would be slow because it would force CPUs to wait until the calculation on GPUs.
 So we decided not to check its value::

   >>> numpy.array([True]) ** 2